nandac/letterloom/src/lib.typ

     validate-boolean(boolean-data: number-pages, field-name: "number-pages") }

+  // Validate footer
+  if footer != none {
+    validate-footer(footer: footer)
+  }

+  // Validate from alignment
+  if type(from-alignment) != alignment {
+    panic("from-alignment must be of a valid alignment type.")
+  }

-  // If figures is given, validate it if figures != none {
+  // Validate footnote alignment if type(footnote-alignment) != alignment {
-    validate-figures(figures: figures)
+    panic("footnote-alignment must be of a valid alignment type.")
   }

   // Footer is optional